aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/merge-and-split/merge-excel-workbooks/_index.md

 ### How to merge two workbooks (cURL)

 You can use the **cURL** command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make calls to the Cloud API with cURL, including the required authentication header.

+**Prerequisites / Authentication**
+To call this endpoint you must have a valid Aspose Cloud account and obtain an access token via OAuth 2.0.
+Generate the token by sending a POST request to `https://api.aspose.cloud/connect/token` with your client ID and secret, then include the returned bearer token in the `Authorization` header as shown below.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}